 ADVERTISEMENT

 Bobbins

-TIP: If your shuttle’s spindle is slightly higher than the slot on your shuttle, insert your bobbin with the weft winding off from below.
-If the spindle is slightly below the slot, place your bobbin in your shuttle so that it is winding off from the top.
-This is a good rule of thumb for snag-free weft reel-out.
+TIP: A good general rule of thumb for snag-free weft reel-out: If your shuttle’s spindle is slightly higher than the slot, insert your bobbin with the weft winding off from below.
+If the spindle is slightly below the slot, place your bobbin in your shuttle so that it winds off from the top.

+ADVERTISEMENT